-Vacationing in the mountains of North Georgia we were joined by a friend and his significant other.
+Vacationing in the mountains of North Georgia we were joined by a friend and his significant other, Susan.
 She was a stunning girl, much younger than my buddy and not content to sit still and watch the sun set over the mountain.

-More of a “juke” than a bar, I took them to a place located in a small town at the base of the mountain.
-When I passed it earlier I noticed a sign announcing live entertainment and I figured “what the heck.
+More of a “juke” than a bar, we went to a place located in a small town at the base of the mountain.
+Passing it earlier I noticed a sign announcing live entertainment, so I figured “what the heck.
 It could be fun.”
-The girlfriend was wearing outfit that would have worked in South Beach or Manhattan—however, in rural North Georgia it was a showstopper: tight leather pants, a matching jacket and spike heels.
-When she entered the bar there was a sudden dead silence; even the band stopped playing.
+My friend’s girl was wearing an outfit that would have worked in South Beach—however, in rural North Georgia it was a showstopper: tight leather pants, a matching jacket and spike heels.
+When she entered the bar there was a immediate dead silence—even the band stopped playing.

-We were drinking our first beer, when a mountain of a man, flashed a gap-toothed smile and invited our overdressed friend to dance.
-After looking at my friend who raised his hands as a sign that he wasn’t going to interfere, she followed the guy onto the dance floor.
-As they danced, he held her so close she disappeared into his arms; the band was playing a rock and roll song but he was dancing to a North Georgia waltz.
+We were drinking our first beer, when a mountain of a man, flashed a gap-toothed smile and invited Susan to dance.
+After looking at my friend, who raised his hands as a sign that he wasn’t going to interfere, she followed the guy onto the dance floor.
+As they danced, he held her so close she disappeared into his arms; the band was playing a rock and roll song, but he was dancing to a North Georgia waltz.

-When the music ended, she disentangled herself from her dance partner, turned and as she walked by our table, grabbed my friend by his collar and drug him to the door.
+When the music ended, she disentangled herself, turned and as she walked by our table, grabbed my friend by his collar and drug him to the door.
 I threw $20 on the table and as we followed them out, listened to the loud laughter, hoots, hollers and somewhat rude comments that accompanied our departure.

-My experience at the local juke convinced me that this was a girl who was accustomed to getting her way.
-So, when she said she wanted to go horseback riding without argument I agreed.
+My experience at the local juke convinced me this was a girl who was accustomed to getting her way.
+So, when she said she wanted to go horseback riding, without argument I agreed.

 Of course, she was an expert horsewoman and volunteered to select our mounts and instruct us on riding them.

-With her middle sagging between her front and hindquarters, the horse she picked for me reminded me of a hammock.
-Recalling my one experience with a horse, I asked the beautiful equestrian what to do if the horse didn’t obey my commands; she responded I should lean forward and bite the horse’s ear to get its attention.
+The horse the picked for me, with her middle sagging between her front and hindquarters, reminded me of a hammock.
+Recalling my one experience with a horse, I asked Susan what to do if the horse didn’t obey my commands; she responded I should lean forward and bite the horse’s ear to get its attention.

-We headed back to the barn and I pledged to never again ride an animal that had a mind of its own.
+As we headed back to the barn, I pledged to never again ride an animal that had a mind of its own.

-Like horses, people have minds of their own.
-Like the horse deciding it was time to go back to the barn, people do what they believe is their own self-interest.
-Because it is the most difficult, In any relationship or plan, the human element must receive the most attention.
+Like the horse deciding it was time to go back to the barn, people do what they believe to be in their self-interest.
+Comprehending this, you then understand for any relationship or plan to succeed, the human element must receive the most attention.